Our Staff

 Therapist

-Celina Miera, LMSW was born and raised in NM.
-She began her social services study
+Celina Miera, LCSW was born and raised in NM.
+She began her social services study with undergraduate degrees in Child, Youth and Family Development and Art Studio.

 She later graduated from New Mexico Highlands University with her Master’s in Social Work.
 Celina brings with her an abundance of life experiences including spending time as a veterinary technician.
 Her unique experiences help her to easily connect with clients from diverse backgrounds.
 Celina has experience working with children and youth of all ages, survivors of domestic abuse, and the first responder population, who hold a special place in her heart.

-Ultimately, her love of animals and helping others realize their potential, brought her to Horses for Healing where beautiful connections between horses and humans are created and where she has been able to combine her passions in life to help others
+Ultimately, her love of animals and helping others realize their potential, brought her to Horses for Healing where beautiful connections between horses and humans are created and where she has been able to combine her passions in life to help others facilitate change.
+Celina believes that with the right therapeutic support, people can begin to heal, manage, and overcome their mental health challenges.
+She utilizes a creative approach that combines scientific modalities with the unique needs of eachindividual in order to create a safe space for all to grow, learn, and heal.

 Barn Manager